 In the mid-1800s, a Frenchman named George-Auguste Lesage further refined the design of the pressure cooker, introducing a safety valve to regulate the pressure and prevent explosions.
 This made the pressure cooker safer and more user-friendly, increasing its appeal to the general public.

-See also How long do bubba burgers take to cook
+See also How to cook a small pumpkin

 An American inventor named Albert Hirshman also played a significant role in the development of the pressure cooker.
 In the early 1900s, he patented a steam-heated pressure cooker that became an instant success in households across the United States.